The Exact Factorizations of Almost Simple Groups: Introduction

-This problem was proposed by Wielandt~\cite[6(e)]{Wielandt1979} in 1979 at The Santa Cruz Conference, has attracted considerable attention in the literature, and has numerous applications to other branches of mathematics such as combinatorics and number theory.
-It has been solved by Hering, Liebeck and Saxl for exceptional groups of Lie type~\cite{HLS1987}\footnote{In part~(b) of Theorem~2 in~\cite{HLS1987}, $A_0$ can also be $\G_2(2)$, $\SU_3(3)\times2$, $\SL_3(4).2$ or $\SL_3(4).2^2$ besides $\G_2(2)\times2$.} in 1987.
-For the other families of almost simple groups, a landmark result was achieved by Liebeck, Praeger and Saxl~\cite{LPS1990} thirty years ago, which classifies the maximal factorizations of almost simple groups.
+A factorization of an almost simple group is called \emph{nontrivial} if both of the factors are core-free.
+Obviously, an exact factorization of an almost simple group with nonsolvable factors is indeed nontrivial.
+Determining all (nontrivial) factorizations of almost simple groups is a fundamental problem in the theory of simple groups.
+The factorizations of almost simple exceptional groups of Lie type were classified by Hering, Liebeck and Saxl~\cite{HLS1987} in 1987.
+For the other families of almost simple groups, a landmark result was achieved by Liebeck, Praeger and Saxl~\cite{LPS1990} in 1990, which classifies the maximal (not necessarily exact) factorizations of almost simple groups.
 (A factorization is said to be \emph{maximal} if both the factors are maximal subgroups.)
 Then factorizations of alternating and symmetric groups are classified in~\cite{LPS1990}, and factorizations of sporadic almost simple groups are classified in~\cite{Giudici2006}.
-Recently, factorizations of almost simple groups with a factor having at least two nonsolvable composition factors are classified in~\cite{LX2019}\footnote{In Table~1 of~\cite{LX2019}, the triple $(L,H\cap L,K\cap L)=(\Sp_{6}(4),(\Sp_2(4)\times\Sp_{2}(16)).2,\G_2(4))$ is missing, and for the first two rows $R.2$ should be $R.P$ with $P\leqslant2$.}, and those with a factor being solvable are described in~\cite{LX} and~\cite{BL2021}.
-However, Problem~\ref{Prb:factor} for classical groups of Lie type is still open and challenging.
-We address this problem in Theorem~\ref{ThmMain}.
+Therefore, the essential case to deal with for Problem~\ref{PrbXia1} is that of classical groups.